 I’ve been thinking about what’s needed to help reduce the numbers of inappropriate Emergency Department consultations.
 We need a Zombie Apocalypse!

 There’ll be no more attendances of pyrexial children, as suspicion of zombie infection would prompt unwanted attention from the other axe wielding patients, so mums will have to nurse their own kids at home.
 There’ll be no inappropriate use of antibiotics for a sore throat or tonsillitis as general practice will already have used up most of them treating early signs of zombie as chest infection.
-Those antibiotics that remain will have to be reserved for bacterial infections only.
+The few antibiotics that remain will have to be reserved for bacterial infections only.

 There’ll be less Opiate, Benzo, or Z-drug seeking attendances because users will fear being mistaken for a zombie, and those that did, are likely to have already been shot in the head with a crossbow.
 Services such as 111 will cease to operate as they’ll simply run out of well patients to send to ED, and Friday afternoon GPs will vanish due to an inability to recognise a zombie without a second opinion.